Mart100/personal-website/content/blog/discorddemocracy.md

 ---
-title: 'Discord Democracy Bot'
+title: Discord Democracy Bot
-description: 'A blog on what the Discord Democracy Bot was about, and how it was made.'
+description: A blog on what the Discord Democracy Bot was about, and how it was made.
 ---

 # Discord Democracy Bot